Back to comparisons

 Direct comparison

-AWS AgentCore Payments helps agents transact inside the AWS AgentCore ecosystem.
-SatGate governs whether agents are allowed to access, spend, delegate, call MCP tools, or use paid rails before execution across the multi-provider enterprise environment.
+AWS AgentCore Payments helps agents transact inside AWS.
+SatGate governs authority, Evidence Pack proof, MCP tools, and paid rails before execution across the multi-provider enterprise environment.

 Verdict